frankld/stest/content/post/wam-partners-website-proposal.md

 ###### Problem

 So the intial problem I had run into while working at WAM Partners was having to update their website.
-I had to juggle a lot of tasks being the Webmaster/Listings manager.
-I initially suggest an update to the website to my boss and he was more than happy for me to pursue it as a side project.
+I had to juggle a lot of tasks being the Webmaster/Listings manager and having to update listings using HTML and CSS was not efficient.
+I initially suggest a redesign to the website to my boss and he was more than happy for me to pursue it as a side project.
+Later I came to realize that rather that it would be more useful to the company if I installed a CMS for them that they could use to manage the listings on their website.

-I took the time

 ###### Solution

 Intellegi quidem, ut propter aliam quampiam rem, verbi gratia propter voluptatem, nos amemus; Itaque et manendi in vita et migrandi ratio omnis iis rebus, quas supra dixi, metienda.
 Aperiendum est igitur, quid sit voluptas; Cur ipse Pythagoras et Aegyptum lustravit et Persarum magos adiit? _Ratio enim nostra consentit, pugnat oratio._ Scientiam pollicentur, quam non erat mirum sapientiae cupido patria esse cariorem.
 Tum Piso: Quoniam igitur aliquid omnes, quid Lucius noster? _Ostendit pedes et pectus._

-_In schola desinis._ Videmusne ut pueri ne verberibus quidem a contemplandis rebus perquirendisque deterreantur?
-Ergo, inquit, tibi Q. Huius ego nunc auctoritatem sequens idem faciam.
-In eo autem voluptas omnium Latine loquentium more ponitur, cum percipitur ea, quae sensum aliquem moveat, iucunditas.
-Et certamen honestum et disputatio splendida! omnis est enim de virtutis dignitate contentio.

-##### Idem iste, inquam, de voluptate quid sentit?

-Est autem a te semper dictum nec gaudere quemquam nisi propter corpus nec dolere.
-Itaque eos id agere, ut a se dolores, morbos, debilitates repellant.
-Cetera illa adhibebat, quibus demptis negat se Epicurus intellegere quid sit bonum.
-Quamvis enim depravatae non sint, pravae tamen esse possunt. **Quo modo autem philosophus loquitur?** Quem si tenueris, non modo meum Ciceronem, sed etiam me ipsum abducas licebit. _Numquam facies._

-**Collatio igitur ista te nihil iuvat.** Quis animo aequo videt eum, quem inpure ac flagitiose putet vivere?
-Idcirco enim non desideraret, quia, quod dolore caret, id in voluptate est. Hic quoque suus est de summoque bono dissentiens dici vere Peripateticus non potest.
-Pauca mutat vel plura sane; Mihi, inquam, qui te id ipsum rogavi?
-Et non ex maxima parte de tota iudicabis?